 So if you took that rule of thumb we’re operating with about you know somewhere like 30 percent or something like that of what we should be in terms of staff.
-So for us to be able to you know we have to be operating efficiently and get maximize output for our little team in order to hit the numbers that we need to hit.
+So for us to be able to you know we have to be operating efficiently and get maximum output for our little team to hit the numbers that we need to hit.

 [00:08:59].190] – Gene Hammett

 And one of the things that you really value because we talked last week about this was everyone has a seat at the table.
 And I don’t want to make assumptions.
 But what does that mean to you?